Broadband speed test

 • How many people are online – If several people in your household are online at the same time, the bandwidth is being split between all of you.

-• How you use the internet – Activities like streaming HD content and online gaming use a lot of bandwidth.
+• How you use the internet – activities like streaming HD content and online gaming use a lot of bandwidth.

-• Wired vs wireless – Wired connections are more reliable because you’re plugged straight into the source.
+• Wired vs wireless – wired connections are more reliable because you’re plugged straight into the source.

 What connection types do I need to run an internet speed test?